 3. Engineering Controls

-Several workplace safety regulations, such as the ones listed below, require engineering controls as the first line of defense against hazards.
+Several workplace safety regulations, such as the ones listed below, require engineering controls as a line of defense against hazards.
 Often, these controls can be worked into the design of the equipment or process.
 They can also take the form of barriers, guards or enclosures.

-Engineering controls are usually permanently installed.
-Because an employee’s safety does not rely on him/her remembering to do or wear something to work safely.
-That is why they are considered the best option for managing safety hazards or risks.
+Engineering controls are usually permanently installed devices that remove the need for an employee to remember to do or wear something to work safely.
+That is why they are considered the best option for managing unavoidable safety hazards or risks.

 4. Administrative Controls

 When engineering and administrative controls aren’t enough to keep employees safe, the balance of the safety load falls on PPE.
-Although PPE is a form of protection, it presents its own challenges.
+Although PPE is a form of protection, it presents its own challenges, including the following:

-First: it has to fit correctly to be effective.
+- It has to fit correctly to be effective.
 A good example of this is respiratory protection.
 If you can’t get a good seal, it’s not going to work well.
-In some cases, the employee might be able to use a hood instead of a tight fitting face piece, but that’s a discussion for another day.

-Second: it has to be worn.
-Yes, you can get a pair of safety glasses for less than two dollars – but if they’re not comfortable, they fog up when the weather is hot and no one wants to wear them, you’re probably wasting your money.
+- It has to be worn.
+Yes, you can get a pair of safety glasses for a couple bucks.
+But if they’re not comfortable, or if they fog up in hot weather s no one wants to wear them, you’re probably wasting your money.
 They either won’t be worn, or only if someone vigilantly polices each work area to make sure of it.
-Spending a bit more for glasses that feel better and don’t fog up is probably a good use of safety funds -even on a super tight budget.
-Same thing goes with ear plugs, safety shoes and all of the other things employees need to wear every day.
+Spending a bit more for glasses that feel better and don’t fog up is a good use of safety funds, even on a tight budget.
+The same goes for earplugs, safety shoes and everything else that employees need to wear every day.

-Third: it has to be removed from service when it has passed its prime.
-Nothing lasts forever – especially PPE.
-A frayed fall harness, safety shoes with smooth soles, glasses with severely scratched lenses and gloves with holes are all examples of PPE that needs to be replaced immediately.
+- It has to be removed from service when it has passed its prime.
+Nothing lasts forever, especially PPE.
+A frayed fall harness, safety shoes with smooth soles, glasses with severely scratched lenses and gloves with holes—these are all examples of PPE that needs to be replaced immediately.

-Fourth: it has to be understood.
+- It has to be understood.
 Employees need to know about hazards in their workplace and how engineering and administrative controls, in combination with PPE, help them work safely.
-They also need to really understand how to use and take care of any PPE that they’ve been issued so that it is truly effective and provides that last line of defense against a safety risk.
+They also need to be taught how to wear, use and take care of any PPE that they’ve been issued so that it is truly effective and provides that last line of defense against a safety risk.

 Eliminating hazards and substituting less hazardous products are not always possible.
 Retrofitting machines with engineering controls can be expensive.
-Administrative controls take time out of production schedules.
+Administrative controls take time from production schedules.
 Getting everyone to wear their PPE can be a pain.
 But bringing together all of these elements is the only hope for eliminating the chance of an employee’s duties causing injury, illness or death.